 Unfortunately, there is no intro APR to help you save on interests as you pay down debt or finance new purchases.
-You’re looking at an interest rate between 16.49 percent and 25.49 percent (variable).
+You’re looking at an interest rate between 18.74 percent and 27.74 percent (variable).

 How the Hilton Honors American Express Surpass compares to other hotel cards

 A close competitor to the Hilton Honors Surpass card is the Marriott Bonvoy Boundless® Credit Card.
-The annual fee is also $95, and you’ll earn comparable rewards you can use at Marriott hotels around the world.
+The ongoing annual fee is also $95, and you’ll earn comparable rewards you can use at Marriott hotels around the world.

 Like the Hilton Honors American Express Surpass, the Marriott Bonvoy Boundless offers a high rewards rate (up to 17X points) on hotels participating in the issuer’s rewards program.
 Over 7,000 hotels participate in Marriott Bonvoy, and cardholders who regularly stay at (or prefer) Marriott hotels and their partner branches would certainly want this card on their radar.